 We usually pass the quarantine stations on Quarantine Island, viewing the shipwrecks here, and we point out navigational markers and other interesting things.
 You will get a full commentary over the P.A. system from the skipper.

-Q-Can I be picked up from Port Chalmers?
-Or do I need to find transport to Portobello?
+Can I be picked up from Port Chalmers or do I need to find transport to Portobello?

 If you have come on a cruise ship and are organising the cruise yourself, simply request a pick up from Port Chalmers (Back Beach).
 You can do this by emailing, phoning, or by writing it in your booking notes, when booking online.